deacon-kigo/kigo-pro-dashboard/documentation/ai-assistant-integration.md

 - Initializes the product filter context by dispatching `setProductFilterContext` with `filterName`, `filterDescription`, and the current `filterCriteria`.
 - Handles commands from the AI Assistant Panel via the `handleOptionSelected` function to update the form state.

+### Data Flow

+The bidirectional data flow between the Product Filter UI and AI Assistant:

+1. **UI to AI Assistant**: Filter state from the right side UI is shared with the AI assistant through Redux

+   - Filter form values (name, queryView, description, etc.) flow to the global Redux state
+   - Updates trigger the `setProductFilterContext` action which makes the data available to the AI assistant

+2. **AI Assistant to UI**: The assistant can suggest and apply changes to the filter
+   - The AI assistant sends commands through option selection (e.g., "apply_updates:")
+   - These commands are processed in `handleOptionSelected` to update the Redux state
+   - Redux state changes then flow back to the UI components

 ### Initialization

 The context is updated whenever the relevant state changes in the view: